Wild orangutans are under increasing threat from habitat loss, caused by mining, logging

 , and agricultural expansion.
 The production of palm oil, which is widely used in the production of food and many household products, is a major cause of deforestation.
 It is estimated that over the last 30 years, 80% of orangutan habitat has been lost.
 As their habitat shrinks, orangutan numbers have declined, and all three species are listed as Critically Endangered by the International Union for Conservation of Nature.

 Born Free supports the Orangutan Foundation which has worked for over two decades to protect orangutan habitat in Central Kalimantan, Indonesian Borneo.
 They ensure forests stay protected, create new conservation areas and prevent deforestation, engaging with local communities to support conservation initiatives.
-They also rescue, rehabilitate and release orangutans, including infants like Timtom, saved from the trade in wild animals as pets.
+They also rescue and reintroduce orangutans to the wild, including infants like Timtom, saved from the trade in wild animals as pets.

 Before arriving at the centre aged just nine months old, Timtom had been taken from her mother and sold as a pet.
 Baby orangutans are usually cared for by their mothers for the first four or five years of their lives, and will often stay within the family unit for another seven or eight years, so Timtom was extremely distressed when she arrived at the sanctuary.